opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/select-entries.md

 # select_entries

 The `select_entries` processor selects entries from a Data Prepper event.
-Only the selected entries will remain in the event, and all other entries will be removed from the event.
-This processor will not remove any events from the pipeline.
+Only the selected entries remain in the processed event and all other entries will be removed from the processed event.
+However, the processor does not remove any events from the Data Prepper pipeline.

 ## Configuration